Last updated: Apr 08, 2021 14:23

-Perfecto supports interaction with the different input sensors, of the Perfecto Lab mobile devices, to inject different data to allow easy, reproducible testing of applications.
-For example, the Image inject functionality allows the tester to provide an image file to the device camera.
-Before using the sensor functionality the application needs to be instrumented to provide an indication to the Perfecto Lab when the sensor prompts the user for data.
+Perfecto supports interaction with the different input sensors of mobile devices in the Perfecto Lab to inject different data to allow easy, reproducible testing of applications.
+For example, the image inject functionality allows the tester to provide an image file to the device camera.
+Before using the sensor functionality, the application needs to be instrumented to provide an indication to the Perfecto Lab when the sensor prompts the user for data.

 Perfecto supports an image injection feature that simulates image input from the device camera.
 The application must be prepared for image injection during the installation process using sensor instrumentation.

-Perfecto supports a fingerprint simulation feature that simulates an authorization analysis using the device fingerprint reader.
-Using this feature requires that the application that accesses the fingerprint reader be instrumented (with sensor instrumentation) to let the test/automation script to identify the activation of the fingerprint reader.
+Perfecto supports a sensor authentication simulation feature that simulates an authorization analysis using the device fingerprint reader or face recognition system.
+Using this feature requires that the application that accesses the authentication sensor be instrumented (with sensor instrumentation) to let the test/automation script identify the activation of the sensor.

 - When a Lab is upgraded to a new version, re-instrumenting hybrid applications is required in order to get all the latest functionality.
 Customers should uninstall the application from the device, instrument it and install it again.